 The biggest drawback to my solution is there are only two points of contact with the Flightdeck, leaving a bit of possibility for the the attachment to be pivoted back and forth.
 In practice this hasn’t been a problem, but it’s not ideal and is addressed in other solutions.

-He later improved above the design with “v2.0″ approach, which looks like this:
+Greg later improved above the design with “v2.0” approach, which looks like this:

 He also has a full photo set for his v2.0 mod.

 In this revision, he addressed the remaining sharp edges and the potential to rock back and forth by apparently hacking some already bent parts of the rack, cutting of the sidebars off the mount hold completely, and rewelding and the thing back together, and finally repainting to look sharp.
-If this sounds intimidating, Greg owns Beehive Bicycles and perhaps you can hire them to create and ship you a custom mount.
+If this sounds intimidating, perhaps you could provide the design to a local bike shop or hardware hacker to have them

 Here’s a detail of the best shot I can find of the Bike Friday solution.

 It appears that it’s fabricated from scratch rather than re-using a rack, appears to be attached to the deck with four bolts instead of two, re-using existing holes on the deck instead of requiring new holes.
 This looks great, and is what I would expect from a commercial offering.
 There is no word on pricing or availablility at this time.

 What about attaching a Piccolo to a Yuba Mundo instead?

 If you are interested in attaching a Burley Piccolo to a Yuba Mondo, I have a post about a DIY solution for a Yuba/Piccolo mount as well.